What is an ACH Payment?

 The Basics of ACH

-The ACH is a financial network governed by the National Automated Clearing House Association (NACHA), which oversees electronic payments in the United States.
+The automated clearing house network is a system that facilitates electronic transfers of funds between banks in the U.S. and is governed by the National Automated Clearing House Association (NACHA), which oversees electronic payments in the United States.
 Since the ACH is a US-based network, it has a few restrictions that might not apply to other payment networks.
 For example, ACH Payments only work with checking and savings accounts.
 Luckily, most of your customers will have at least one of those account types, but if they don’t, you won’t be able to accept their payments through ACH.
 Another important restriction to understand is that ACH payments are only applicable in the U.S. and Puerto Rico—so no international purchases.

 All ACH payments require the involvement of four institutions to be processed: